PHOTO: ALECIA SMITH

 • In 2007, CBC data were instrumental in the development of Audubon’s Common Birds in Decline Report, which revealed that some of America's most beloved and familiar birds have taken a nosedive over the past forty years.

-During the 18 years that Karl Kraus served as Compiler for the Ventura Audubon CBC, he collected and documented an excellent history of the bird count data.
+During the 18 years that Karl Krause served as Compiler for the Ventura Audubon CBC, he collected and documented an excellent history of the bird count data.
 He expanded the database to include more limited data from the earliest VAS CBC in 1980.
 Brad Sillasen believed it would be very interesting to publish these trends in local bird populations and to make the information available on the web.
 After all this is the point of the counts.

-Using Karl Kraus’ data Brad developed a wonderful interactive application that clearly shows the trends in bird populations within Ventura Audubon’s Count Circle.
+Using Karl Krauses’ data Brad developed a wonderful interactive application that clearly shows the trends in bird populations within Ventura Audubon’s Count Circle.
 The “count circle” is a 15-mile diameter circle centered, approximately, on Cañada Larga Road.
 Every year, the count is conducted within the same circle that is divided into eight sectors.